SyntaxPartnership/mega-man-chronicles/README.md

 - Started swap mechanic.
 - Player is now forced into a swap if their HP hits 0, but not when contacting with a death tile.
 - Added nodes to help animate the swap.
+- Fixed an issue where the beam in animation didn't leave upon finishing.
+- Fixed an issue where the player's sprite and the beam out animation could collide with one another.
+- Fixed an issue where the incorrect idle animation would play depending on who the player swapped to.

 Credits:
 --